 Black woman, yellow shirt crossing arms, chalkboard drawing of flexing muscles

-Everyone has personal strengths, even if can't think of any right now!
-Here's how to find your greatest strengths and write about them in your admission essays.
+Everyone has strengths, even if you can't think of any right now!
+Here's how to identify your best and write about them in your college admission essays.

 One year ago, I was exactly where you are right now.
 Okay, maybe I wasn’t sitting in front of your laptop, but I was working hard on my college applications, trying (sometimes desperately) to answer all of those tough questions: Where did I see myself in five years?
 Why did I want to attend this college?
 And, hardest of all, what personal strengths would I add to the college community?
 This last question came in many different wordings, but it was always there, and it was always the most challenging for me.
 Honestly, sometimes I thought I didn’t have any strengths!